 Darley’s global bloodstock expansion continued in 2001 with the purchase of Jonabell Farm, located in the famous bluegrass state of Kentucky in the United States.
-Founded in 1946 by renowned breeder John A Bell III, Jonabell has produced over 200 Stakes winners and stood 13 stallions in 2014 including the world-class stallion, Animal Kingdom - the talented Kentucky Derby winner who also recorded a scintillating win in the Dubai World Cup.
-The roster also includes World Champion three-year-old Discreet Cat and two of America’s leading stallions, Medaglia d’Oro and Street Cry, together with Street Cry’s son Street Sense – the only horse ever to win both the Breeders’ Cup Juvenile and Kentucky Derby who is now establishing himself as a leading sire in the thoroughbred breeding world.
-Darley will also stand Desert Party and new retiree Emcee at Sequel Stallions stud farm in New York.
+Founded in 1946 by renowned breeder John A Bell III, Jonabell has produced over 200 Stakes winners and will stand 14 stallions in 2015 including the world-class stallion, Animal Kingdom - the talented Kentucky Derby winner who also recorded a scintillating win in the Dubai World Cup.
+The roster also includes two of America’s leading stallions, Medaglia d’Oro and Hard Spun, together with Street Cry’s son Street Sense – the only horse ever to win both the Breeders’ Cup Juvenile and Kentucky Derby who is now establishing himself as a leading sire in the thoroughbred breeding world.
+Darley will also stand Alpha, Desert Party and new retiree Emcee at Sequel Stallions stud farm in New York.

 Darley also has a racehorse breeding stud in Japan which stood eight stallions in 2014, including triple G1 winner and Horse of the Year Admire Moon.
 He joins the Japan Derby winner Deep Sky and G1-winning miler Pyro, plus King’s Best - sire of Japan Derby and Tenno Sho winner Eishin Flash.
-Also standing at Darley in Japan are Hard Spun, already proven as a sire of talented runners, and Dubai World Cup winner Monterosso (who becomes the second son of Dubawi to retire to Darley).
+Also standing at Darley in Japan is Dubai World Cup winner Monterosso (the second son of Dubawi to retire to Darley).